qdrant/qdrant/README.md

 </p>

 **Qdrant** (read: _quadrant_ ) is a vector similarity search engine and vector database.
-It provides a production-ready service with a convenient API to store, search, and manage points - vectors with an additional payload.
+It provides a production-ready service with a convenient API to store, search, and manage points—vectors with an additional payload
 Qdrant is tailored to extended filtering support.
 It makes it useful for all sorts of neural-network or semantic-based matching, faceted search, and other applications.

 Qdrant is written in Rust 🦀, which makes it fast and reliable even under high load.